RafaMMas/IberianFishHSMs/README.md

 also includes a Generalised Additive Model (GAM), a set of Habitat Suitability Curves (HSCs), an Artificial Neural Network (NNET), Random forests (RF) and Support Vector Machine (SVM).
-All these models were trained employing the data collected in the Estena and Yeguas rivers.
-The data were collected during spring and summer and currently these models are the best option to evaluate the microhabitat suitability at any season.
+All these models were trained using data collected from the Estena and Yeguas rivers during the spring and summer.
+Currently, these models represent the best option for evaluating microhabitat suitability across any season.
 To select the models, we employed the function `ListModels` setting the arguments `Selected.species` to `"Cobitis paludica"` and the `Selected.size` to `"Large"`.

 </div>